ChicoBitcoinJoe/ListLib/README.md

 # ListLib
-A simple solidity contract to add and remove values from a list
+A simple solidity contract to add and remove addresses from a list